Bandaras213/Crash/README.md

   + **help**
 	  * Sends a DM embed to the command user and shows all avaliable commands and Infos about them.
   + **anime ["Anime Name"]**
-    * Starts a search for the Anime and gets 7 results that match the name.
+    * Starts a search for a Anime and gets 7 results that match the name.
 From these results you can choose the one that you want and the bot gets the Infos for it.
+  +	**manga ["Manga Name"]**
+  	* Starts a search for a Mangaand gets 7 results that match the name with type and ID.
+From these results you can choose the one that you want and the Bot gets the Infos for it.
 ---

 ## Credits